Daith Piercings For Migraines

 According to anecdotal research, some people have experienced relief from migraine pain after getting a daith piercing, but it’s unclear whether the relief is the result of a placebo effect or a more real medical effect from the compression of a pressure point in the ear, as with acupuncture treatments.

 If you’re thinking about getting a daith piercing, the risks are the same as any other cartilage piercing, which is to say it’s generally safe.
-So you just need to follow good hygiene practices to keep the piercing healthy and pain-free.
+You just need to follow good hygiene practices to keep the piercing healthy and pain-free.

 It’s a highly visible piercing that you can wear with high amounts of variety each and every day if you choose.